 The detectors are read out non-destructively nine times with 1.1 second spacing for each Single-exposure.
 A single value for the fitted sample-up-the-ramp slope is computed on board for all pixels, and eventually downlinked as the Single-exposure.
 The first readout of the HgCdTe W1 and W2 detectors is discarded, so their effective exposure time is 7.7 seconds.

-Figure 7 - Ecliptic longitude of the scan semi-circles as a function of scan number during the first nine years of NEOWISE observations, 13 December 2013 to 13 December 2022 UTC.
+Figure 7 - Ecliptic longitude of the scan semi-circles as a function of scan number during the NEOWISE Reactivation mission, 13 December 2013 to 1 August 2024 UTC.
 Survey observations were halted for 19 days in April 2014 during a safe hold following a command timing anomaly.
-Brief interruptions due to attitude rate anomaliess occurred in August 2019 and June 2021.
-Small gaps in survey data coverage due to inadequate TDRSS downlink pass time availability occured in July and December, 2022. |
+Brief interruptions due to attitude rate anomalies occurred in August 2019 and June 2021.
+Small gaps in survey data coverage due to inadequate TDRSS downlink pass time availability occurred in July and December 2022, November and December 2023, and May and June 2024. |

 NEOWISE scans are offset slightly from the perpendicular to the Sun line by a variable amount that is controlled by the settings for the following configurable survey parameters: